verilator/verilator/docs/guide/warnings.rst

 .. option:: RANDC

+   Historical, never issued since version 5.018, when :code:`randc` became fully supported.

-   Warns that the :code:`randc` keyword is unsupported and being converted to :code:`rand`.
+   Warned that the :code:`randc` keyword was unsupported and was converted to :code:`rand`.